 1. Before you do anything, run a backup of your site.

 Don’t rely on the backups provided by your hosting server.
 Always run a backup of your website prior to doing any updates.
 This way, if (or when) something breaks, you can revert your site back to the working backup and either try again or get a professional to help you out.

-Here's some details on WordPress.org on how to back up your website.
-You might also want to look at an automatic backup system such as BackUp Buddy (our recommended system) or UpDraft Plus (there's a free version)
+Here’s some details on WordPress.org on how to back up your website.
+You might also want to look at an automatic backup system such as BackUp Buddy (my recommended system) or UpDraft Plus (there’s a free version)